 Applecrest Farm Orchards, Hampton Falls, NH

 Applecrest Farm Orchards is the oldest and largest apple orchard in the state of New Hampshire, as well as the oldest continuously operated apple orchard in the United States, since 1913 .
 An “Apple Train” ran the weekly route from Boston to the rolling orchards of Applecrest Farm.
 Nowadays, this year-round apple orchard grows over 40 varieties of apples, peaches, berries, sweet corn, pumpkins, summer vegetables.
-Also find all-natural apple cider, made-from-scratch confectioneries, and a range of locally produced farm goods.
+Also find all-natural apple cider, made-from-scratch confectioneries, and a range of locally produced farm goods for sale at the Farm Market.

 Appleview Orchard, Pittsfield, NH

 Appleview Orchard is a kid-friendly, hilltop apple orchard located just a few minutes off of the highway in Pittsfield, NH.
-Walk through the scenic farm and pick your own apples from classic and heirloom varieties.
-While you’re there, look through an assortment of local treats and other gifts at their Country Gift Shoppe.
+Walk through the scenic farm and pick your own apples from classic to heirloom varieties.
+While you’re there, buy an assortment of local treats and other gifts at their Country Gift Shoppe.
 Enjoy freshly picked apples, gourmet ice cream, homemade apple crisp, waffles, cones, brownies and more.
 Seasonal hayrides on the weekends and group tours on weekdays.

 Riverview Farm, Plainfield, NH